Cameron Ripley | | Fundraising | 2 comments

-3 min read ✭ In this post, we’ll discuss the trends, takeaways, results and challenges of Giving Tuesday 2019.
+3 min to read ✭ In this post, we’ll discuss the trends, takeaways, results and challenges of Giving Tuesday 2019.

 Overall, Giving Tuesday 2019 was a big success for the nonprofit sector with close to $2 billion being fundraised this year and a whopping $511 million raised online.
 That is a 28% increase from 2018 when it comes to online Giving Tuesday donations, going from $400 million to $511 million.
 Make no mistake, the data is clear and donors are becoming used to and make it a point to donate on Giving Tuesday.
 Giving Tuesday thankfully isn’t going anywhere.